Coconut & Turmeric Dahl

 Rinse and drain the lentils.

-Add a tablespoon of coconut oil to a medium saucepan on medium heat, add the onion, garlic, ginger and turmeric, and cook for two minutes, stirring regularly.
+Add a tablespoon of coconut oil to a medium saucepan on medium heat, add the onion and cook for a few minutes until starting to soften.
+Then add the minced garlic, grated ginger and turmeric, and cook for another minute, stirring regularly.

-Add in the lentils and cover with the water.
+Add in the lentils and cover with the stock.
 Bring it to a boil, then turn down the heat a little and let simmer for about 25 minutes.